 Scholarships and Grants

-Fordham University's Office of Admission offers a number of merit-based scholarships.
-A list of these awards is below.
+Some of our merit based scholarships and grants are offered by the Office of Undergraduate Admission’s scholarship committees.
 In addition, the Office of Financial Services may award other merit and/or need-based awards depending on a student's eligibility.
-Further information about those scholarships and grants is available on the Undergraduate Financial Aid webpage.
+Further information about those scholarships and grants is available on the Undergraduate Financial Aid webpage and Learn More About Financial Aid.

 All candidates for admission will be considered for the following scholarships.
-The student's application for admission is also the application for major merit-based scholarships at Fordham.
+The student's application for admission is also the application for these awards.

-Cunniffe Presidential Scholarship: Award covers tuition, room, board, and fees and is renewable for four years.
+Award covers tuition, room, board, and fees and is renewable for four years.
 Recipients are also eligible for a maximum of $20,000 over four years to use for academic enrichment experiences.
-Awarded to the top admitted students each year (typically within the top 1% of the admitted pool).
-Cunniffe Presidential Scholars are generally ranked in the top 1-2% of their high school class and demonstrate outstanding academic achievement, test scores, and personal characteristics.
+Awarded to the top 20-25 admitted students each year Cunniffe Presidential Scholars are generally ranked in the top 1-2% of their high school class and represent our most talented students as demonstrated by their outstanding academic performance, personal characteristics, as well as their commitment, leadership and service.
 April 1 notification.

 The Maguire Scholars Higher Education Program